leftCoast/LC_lilParser/README.md

    }
 }
 ```
 **5 : Handling commands.** Handlers are the functions that are called to execute the commands.
 They can be simple commands that are just triggers for actions.
-Or they can contain parameters to add more info.Here is an example of a command that creates a new folder on an SD drive.
+Or they can contain parameters to add more info.
+Here is an example of a command that creates a new folder on an SD drive.
 This is so you can see how to deal with a simple parameter string.
 ```
 void makeDirectory(void) {